CommodoreOS/PCUAE/README.md

 Menu, Fire and the Triangle buttons – Press and Hold the Menu Button and then press the Left Fire, Right Fire or the Left, Right Triangle buttons you want to use for 2 seconds in PCUAE Mode, this makes it easier for you use PCUAE mode on THEC64 Mini, THEC64 Joystick now works in the menus on THEC64 Mini too now.

+Menu+Left Fire 1 Button – TheCarousel Gamelist Changer – Change to a different Carousel Gamelist thats been added with the PCUAE Manager in PCUAE Mode Only and only on THEC64 Mini/THEC64/THEVIC20.

-Menu+Left Triangle Button – Carousel Version Changer – Change to a different Carousel version - THEC64 Carousels 1.0.5, 1.6.1.
+Menu+Left Triangle Button – Carousel Version Changer – Change to a different Carousel version - THEC64 Carousels 1.0.5, 1.6.1 in PCUAE Mode Only.

-Menu+Right Triangle Button – Mode Changer – Change to a different Mode(Amiga, Atari, Linux, Retroarch and VICE Modes).
+Menu+Right Triangle Button – Mode Changer – Change to a different Mode(Amiga, Atari, Linux, Retroarch and VICE Modes) in PCUAE Mode Only.

-Menu+Left Fire 1 Button – TheCarousel Gamelist Changer – Change to a different Carousel Gamelist thats been added with the PCUAE Manager.

-Menu+Right Fire 2 Button – PCUAE Options Menu – A menu with options in it for PCUAE Mode.

-(Comming Soon)

 Menu+C - Quick Restart - Reboot THEC64 and Activate the PAL/NTSC Video Screen on TheCarousel v1.6.1 only(not avalible on v1.0.5).

 I found out this only works on THEC64 Mini not THEC64, it makes the Languges come up but the PAL/NTSC Video screen is not showing, I think its because its not seeing the HDMI so it works on THEC64 Mini cause it can not see disp device so can not detect the HDMI signal, I think it has to do with this line `mv /dev/disp /dev/disp-not` I keep digging.